fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/dotnet-postgres/README.md

 ## Using this template

 This template creates two containers, one for C# (.NET) and one for PostgreSQL.
-You will be connected to the .NET container, and from within that container the PostgreSQL container will be available on *
+You will be connected to the .NET container, and from within that container the PostgreSQL container will be available on **`localhost`** port 5432.
+By default, the `postgre` user password is `postgre`.

+Default database parameters may be changed in `.devcontainer/docker-compose.yml` file if desired.

+You also can connect to PostgreSQL from an external tool when connected to the Dev Container from a local tool by updating `.devcontainer/devcontainer.json`